cloudquery/docs/docs/developers/sdk/table/column-resolvers.md

 Utility Resolvers provide solutions on converting data from one data structure to another, ready to be saved in tables.
 These are always of type `ColumnResolver`.

-Some resolvers convert one type to another (parsing date fields, ip addresses and so on) and some look up data inside inner structs of a resource, or from the parent.
+Some resolvers convert one type to another (parsing date fields, IP addresses and so on) and some look up data inside inner structs of a resource, or from the parent.

 Examples:
 ```go